---

 ```

-Finally, we must generate the dataset with predictors for small area estimation.
+Finally, we must have plot level auxiliary data for for small area estimation.
 We can do this with the `spGetAuxiliary` function from `FIESTA`.
 Again, see the `sp` vignette for further information on this function.

 ```{r, results='hide'}